Last Update: 12/9/23

 Essentially, the grantor transfers and releases all right, title, and interest, or claims the grantor has in the land to the grantee.
 There are no warranties in these deeds.
 In other words, there is no guarantee that the property is not subject to any liens or encumbrances or even that the grantor has the right to transfer the real estate.
 Zurstrassen v.
 Stonier, 786 So.
 2d 65, 71 (Fla.
 4th Dist.
 Ct.
 App.
 2001).

-Which means, quitclaim deeds leave the grantee vulnerable to all sorts of legal issues down the road, something we discussed before in our informative article titled Quitclaim Deed Lawsuits.
+This means quitclaim deeds leave the grantee vulnerable to all sorts of legal issues down the road, something we discussed before in our informative article titled Quitclaim Deed Lawsuits.

 Forged Quitclaim Deeds